 The two twin beds (1.9 x 1.0 m each) ensure a pleasant sleep.
 These were produced right on the property and can be pushed together with no gap between them for cuddle-filled nights.

 CASA MARACUJA (24 m²)

 The Casa Maracuja adobe bungalow (Passion Fruit House) has its own bathroom with shower, toilet and wash basin (with warm water).

 Four persons can sleep in this house.
 There are two twin beds (1.9 x 1.0 m) made right on the property and which can be pushed together with no gap between them, as well as a two-meter bunk bed (2.0 x 1.5 m).

 The bunks, which are right next to a separate window, are perfect for children and adolescents.
 That said, they’re plenty large enough for adults to sleep comfortably.
 There are three windows in the Casa Maracuja: One looks out over the sugarcane fields toward the mountains, a second faces the garden and the third is high up by the bunk bed and provides ventilation.

 There’s also a flourishing coffee tree on our property.
 In its immediate vicinity is the clay Casa Café bungalow (Coffee House).

 It offers two windows looking out over the mango trees toward the mountains and garden and two doors, one of which leads to the rear courtyard and its mango tree giving shade and space for a hammock.

-Two twin beds stand ready for the night-time hours.
-These are produced on the property and measure 1.9 x 1.0 m each.
-They have a neat feature: if desired, the beds can be pushed together with no gap between them.
+A large double bed is ready for the night-time hours.
+This was produced on the property and measures 2 x 1.5 m.
 There’s a separate bathroom to freshen up, including a toilet, wash basin and shower (with warmwater).